EndPointCorp/end-point-blog/2015/02/02/onne-time-password-ssh-solutions.html.md

 089npYNavK9MIVA
 ```

 The first line states the format of the file, while the second line indicates the number of passwords generated, the digits per password number, the digits in the hash, and the digits in the actual passwords.
-All the other lines are passwords—either an unused one consisting of the number and the hash, or a line of hyphens.
+All the other lines are passwords—​either an unused one consisting of the number and the hash, or a line of hyphens.
 The goal is to replace the current password with hyphens.
 Here’s a quick recipe to do so:

 ```
 perl -ni -e 'print unless /^\d\d\d\S/ and ! $x++' ~/.otpw